FRC5190/2022Training/common/ide.md

 the name of the project in bold.
 2. Right click the `src` folder and select `New` -> `Java Class` for Java and `New` -> `Kotlin Class/File` for Kotlin.
 3. Name the file whatever the assignment you are working on tells you to name it.

-## Visual Studio Code
-Visual Studio Code is an IDE that can be used for almost any language.
-It is extension based, relying on the community to develop plugins to make coding easier and to add support This means that it is very lightweight and good for scripting languages.
-Visual Studio and Visual Studio Code are different IDEs.

 ## Others
 If you prefer another IDE like Eclipse, Netbeans, or no IDE (VIM, Emacs, other text editors)